 Here are some options if you’ve decided you could use some help:

-• Online or virtual care.
+- Online or virtual care.
 Try an online therapy session through a website such as 7 Cups, an online emotional health service provider.
 The app enables users to select listeners based on their preferences/experiences and anonymously chat via the platform 24/7.
 In times of emotional turmoil or stress, it is highly beneficial to talk to someone and this app offers a safe space to do that.
-Headspace is another free mental health resource for Michiganders during the COVID-19 pandemic offering meditations, at-home workouts and other help for stress and anxiety.

 Whatever tools you use for help, take the time to make your mental health a priority.
-Your mind and health are certainly worth it.
+Your mind and health are well worth it.